tenancy/docs/docs/tenancy/1.x/hooks-migrations.md

 > Warning: The default priority for migrations is: `-50` and will run *after* the [Database Hooks](hooks-database).
 >
-> If migrations are not disabled or ran with a priority less than `-100` for the `DeletedEvent` you will receive an error as the database will have already been deleted.
+> If migrations are not disabled or ran with a priority less than `-100` for the `Deleted` event you will receive an error as the database will have already been deleted.

 ### Migrations Example
 In the example below we'll add the `database/tenant/migrations` folder containing migrations that should be used for the Tenant database.